sematext/docs/docs/synthetics/metrics.md

 module.exports = testPage;
 ```

-Once you have defined your chosen custom metrics, you can then proceed to chart them using [Chart Builder](../dashboards/chart-builder/).
+Once you have defined your chosen custom metrics, wait for the monitor to run a few times for the metrics to be recorded and taken into account (you can speed this process up by manually scheduling an on-demand run).
+You can then proceed to chart them using [Chart Builder](../dashboards/chart-builder/).
 Go to your **Dashboards** and create a new component.
 In this example we'll use the **Time Series Chart**.
 You will then be able to find the custom metrics you've defined in the **Metrics** dropdown.
 In the script above, we've defined two metrics: `heap.size` and `script.time`.
 With the previously mentioned added prefix, these will be displayed as `synthetics.browser.custom.heap.size` and `synthetics.browser.custom.script.time`.

 ![Custom Metrics Dashboard](../images/synthetics/custom-metrics-dashboard.png)